graycenw/academic-kickstart/content/authors/admin/_index.md

 ---
 title: Graycen Wheeler
-role: Research assistant, CU Boulder Department of Biochemistry
+role: Research assistant, Department of Biochemistry
 avatar_filename: avatar.jpg
 bio: Graycen Wheeler is a biochemist, a podcast host, a writer, a novice mountain biker, an RPG enthusiast, a crossword doer, and a cat person.